JiayuREN1127/JiayuREN1127.github.io/_portfolio/project1.md

 <img src="pics/1-drawregs.png" align="center">

-*The "continuous economic feature" mentioned above encompasses two dimensions: Space and Time.
+The "continuous economic feature" mentioned above encompasses two dimensions: Space and Time.
 Imagine a scenario: we aim to create several dummy variables representing temporal/spatial nodes (which form the complete temporal/spatial investigation scope when connected) to assess the impact of a single time/space point on our dependent variable.
-For instance, does $t_5$ have a greater influence on $Y$ compared to $t_1$ and $t_2$?
-Is the causal effect most significant at $nkm^2$?*
+For instance, does t5 have a greater influence on Y compared to t1 and t2?
+Is the causal effect most significant at nkm2 ?

 When encountered this difficulty in the empirical section of my graduation thesis, I wrote a few simple lines of code to visualize the estimation of coefficients and found the results to be satisfactory.
 I hoped to "encapsulate" this "function" for the potential use of others or for future needs if exist.